Welcome to Unity Village!

 Click above to see the women of Unity singing a welcome song.

 To support Unity Village, you can make a donation at www.SamburuYouth.org/donate, a U.S.-based non-profit that supports women and youth in the region.
-If you would like 100% of your donation directed to the Unity women, please add a comment in the ‘notes’ section of the on-line donation form.
+Please add a note to the comment section of the donation page that your contribution is for Unity Village specifically.

 You can also support Unity through purchase of their beadwork on Etsy.
 Search for “SupportSamburu” on Etsy or click here to go to the site.